-The PHRC works to eliminate unlawful discrimination and to empower the people of Providence through education, advocacy, and collaboration, to ensure access to resources, protection of rights, and promotion of positive community relations.
+The Providence Human Relations Commission works to eliminate unlawful discrimination and to empower the people of Providence through education, advocacy, and collaboration, to ensure access to resources, protection of rights, and promotion of positive community relations.

 Discrimination threatens the welfare of our citizens and undermines our ability to thrive as a diverse city.
-If you feel that you have been illegally discriminated against, please call us at 421-2489 x5378.
-We want to help you!
+If you feel that you have been illegally discriminated against, please call the Commission at 421-2489 x5740.

-The PHRC provides free educational outreach to the general public through workshops and seminars about issues related to inter-group relations, civil rights, and human relations, as well as general information about illegal discrimination.
+The PHRC provides free educational outreach to the general public through workshops and seminars about issues related to inter-group relations, civil rights, and illegal discrimination.

 PHRC Annual Report 2017